Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the url preview inside the snippet editor doesn't reflect the permalink consistently in the Block editor.
 * Fixes an incorrect escaping function in our health checks.
 Props to [BronsonQuick](https://github.com/BronsonQuick).
-* Fixes a bug where in certain edge cases a database error would show during AIOSEO clean up
+* Fixes a bug where in certain edge cases a database error would show during AIOSEO clean up.
 * Fixes a bug where reusable block content would not be updated in our analysis when changed in the editor.
 * Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
 * Fixes a potential error related to the `has_ancestors` column of our indexables table.
 Props to @junaidbhura.